-Chester residents usual place of work was mapped and can be found in Figure 26.
-The most popular place to work for Chester residents is within Cheshire West and Chester and Flintshire with over 5,000 movements per day.
+Chester residents usual place of work was mapped and is set out in Figure 28.
+The most popular place to work for Chester residents is within CWAC and Flintshire with over 5,000 movements per day.

-Figure 26: Chester Residents Place of Work (2011)
+Figure 28: Chester Residents Place of Work (2011)